1. What do I need to do to receive financial aid in the summer?

 1. Will there be any limit on the number of students that can be added to a particular Waitlist?

-Baylor plans to provide an unlimited capacity to section Waitlists so that the University can accurately gauge the full demand for individual courses.
+Baylor sets an unlimited capacity to section Waitlists so that the University can accurately gauge the full demand for individual courses.

 2. Will time conflicts with other registered or Waitlist classes be allowed?